 The SCP is one of three programs for correcting retirement plan errors that together are called the Employee Plans Compliance Resolution System (EPCRS).
 The other two EPRCS programs are the Voluntary Correction Program (VCP) and the Audit Closing Agreement Program (Audit CAP).

 You can self-correct an insignificant operational error at any time to preserve the tax-favored status of your plan.
 An operational error occurs when you don’t follow the written terms of the plan.
 Even where the operational error is significant, you may still be able to self-correct if action is taken in a timely manner.
+As of April 19, 2019, it’s possible to self-correct some plan document failures if certain conditions can be met.

 For more information on the Self-Correction Program, see Self-Correction of Retirement Plan Errors.